 Himax Technologies, Inc. to Attend 25th Annual Needham Growth Conference on January 10 – 12, 2023

-/EIN News/ -- TAINAN, Taiwan, Dec.
-30, 2022 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. (Nasdaq: HIMX) (“Himax” or “Company”), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will attend the 25th Annual Needham Growth Conference held during January 10 – 12, 2023 at the Lotte New York Palace Hotel.
+TAINAN, Taiwan, Dec.
+30, 2022 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. HIMX ("Himax" or "Company"), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will attend the 25th Annual Needham Growth Conference held during January 10 – 12, 2023 at the Lotte New York Palace Hotel.

 The Company management will host in person one-on-one or group meetings with interested investors during the conference dates.
 Conference participation is by invitation only and registration is mandatory.
 For more information on the conference or to schedule a one-on-one or group meeting, please contact a Needham representative or the conference coordinator at: conferences@needhamco.com.